-The Russian Oscietra V20 sturgeon eggs measure 3mm in diameter and are recognised by their distinctive golden tones.
-It takes up to twenty years for Russian Oscietra V20 sturgeon to reach maturity, and they’re only harvested in the coldest months of the year.
+The Oscietra V20 sturgeon eggs measure 3mm in diameter and are recognised by their distinctive golden tones.
+It takes up to twenty years for the Oscietra V20 sturgeon to reach maturity, and they’re only harvested in the coldest months of the year.

-Oscietra sturgeon have been beloved since the times of the Romans and the Ancient Greek
+Oscietra sturgeon have been prized since the times of the Romans and the Ancient Greeks.

-Prepared according to a centuries-old Astrakhan salting recipe, the Russian Oscietra sturgeon takes up to 15 years to harvest.
-Its velvety eggs range from shades of amber to darkest mahogany – hence its nickname as the ‘Gold Standard ’of caviar.
+Prepared according to a centuries-old salting recipe, the Oscietra sturgeon takes up to 15 years to harvest.
+Its velvety eggs range from shades of amber to darkest mahogany – hence its nickname as the ‘Gold Standard’ of caviar.

-Once they reach maturity, Russian Oscietra sturgeon can produce up to 2 million eggs at a time.
+Once they reach maturity, Oscietra sturgeon can produce up to 2 million eggs at a time.